Sebastianhju/Runeterra-5e/Rules/SummonerSpells.md

 # Barrier

 <img src="https://github.com/Sebastianhju/Runeterra-5e/blob/main/img-Summoners/Barrier_HD.png" align=right width=10% height=10%>
-As a bonus action you can create a see-through Barrier in a 15 feet radius sphere cthat lasts for a minute.
+As a bonus action you can create a see-through Barrier in a 15 feet radius sphere that lasts for a minute.
 For enemies the barrier is solid.
 Enemy creatures, missiles and objects cannot pass through it.
 For you and your allies, the barrier is immaterial.
 The Barriers AC equals 12 + your proficiency bonus and its hit points maximum equals to five plus five times your level.

 ---

 # Cleanse <img src="https://github.com/Sebastianhju/Runeterra-5e/blob/main/img-Summoners/Cleanse.png" align=right width=10% height=10%>

-As a bonus action you can remove all negative effects affecting a creaure within 15 feet of you.
-This doens not remove curses or wounds.
+As a bonus action you can remove all negative effects affecting a creature within 15 feet of you.
+This doesn´t not remove curses or wounds.

 ---

 # Exhaust<img src="https://github.com/Sebastianhju/Runeterra-5e/blob/main/img-Summoners/Exhaust_HD.png" align=right width=10% height=10%>
 As a *Bonus Action* you can exhaust a creature within 15 feet of you for 24 seconds.
-Their speed is halved, their armorclass and to hit bonus is reduced by an amount equal to your proficiency bonus.
+Their speed is halved, their armor class and to hit bonus is reduced by an amount equal to your proficiency bonus.

 ---